ShockSlayer/ccdocs/docs/changelogs/2_5_6_Changelog.md

  - Legality Fixer now properly detects purely illegal moves, and has proper handling for Extremespeed on the Dratini family

- - When the requirements are fulfilled for making a roamer stationary, it will display as such in the Dex's search tab
+ - When the requirements are fulfilled for making a roamer stationary, it will display as such in the Dex's search tab:

  ![](images/2_5_6_Changelog/image_3.png)

  - Added a broken TV in Route 35 house to help with the final tablet puzzle